mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 Within the Portal, we'll first create keys for the Cognitive Services we'll be using.
 We'll primarily be using different APIs under the [Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) Cognitive Service, so let's create an API key for that first.

-In the Portal, hit **New** and then enter **cognitive** in the search box and choose **Cognitive Services**:
+In the Portal, hit **New** and then enter **cognitive** in the search box and choose **Computer Vision API**:

 ![Creating a Cognitive Service Key](./resources/assets/new-cognitive-services.PNG)

 This will lead you to fill out a few details for the API endpoint you'll be creating, choosing the API you're interested in and where you'd like your endpoint to reside, as well as what pricing plan you'd like.
-We'll be using S1 so that we have the throughput we need for the tutorial, and creating a new _Resource Group_.
+We'll be using S1 so that we have the throughput we need for the tutorial and creating a new _Resource Group_.
 We'll be using this same resource group below for our Blob Storage and Cosmos DB. _Pin to dashboard_ so that you can easily find it.
 Since the Computer Vision API stores images internally at Microsoft (in a secure fashion), to help improve future Cognitive Services Vision offerings, you'll need to _Enable_ Account creation.
 This can be a stumbling block for users in Enterprise environment, as only Subscription Administrators have the right to enable this, but for Azure Pass users it's not an issue.

 ![Choosing Cognitive Services Details](./resources/assets/cognitive-account-creation.PNG)

-Once you have created your new API subscription, you can grab the keys from the appropriate section of the blade, and add them to your _TestApp's_ and _TestCLI's_ `settings.json` file.
+Once you have created your new API subscription, you can grab the keys from the appropriate section of the blade and add them to your _TestApp's_ and _TestCLI's_ `settings.json` file.

 ![Cognitive API Key](./resources/assets/cognitive-keys.PNG)

-We'll also be using other APIs within the Computer Vision family, so take this opportunity to create API keys for the _Emotion_ and _Face_ APIs as well.
-They are created in the same fashion as above, and should re-use the same Resource Group you've created. _Pin to Dashboard_, and then add those keys to your `settings.json` files.
+We'll also be using other APIs within the Cognitive Services family, so take this opportunity to create API keys for the **Emotion** and **Face** APIs as well.
+They are created in the same fashion as above, and you should re-use the same Resource Group you've created. _Pin to Dashboard_, and then add those keys to your `settings.json` files.

 **Setting up Storage**

 We'll be using two different stores in Azure for this project - one for storing the raw images, and the other for storing the results of our Cognitive Service calls.
-Azure Blob Storage is made for storing large amounts of data in a format that looks similar to a file-system, and is a great choice for storing data like images.
-Azure Cosmos DB is our resilient NoSQL PaaS solution, and is incredibly useful for storing loosely structured data like we have with our image metadata results.
-There are other possible choices (Azure Table Storage, SQL Server), but Cosmos DB gives us the flexibility to evolve our schema freely (like adding data for new services), query it easily, and can be quickly integrated into Azure Search.
+Azure Blob Storage is made for storing large amounts of data in a format that looks similar to a file-system, and it is a great choice for storing data like images.
+Azure Cosmos DB is our resilient NoSQL PaaS solution and is incredibly useful for storing loosely structured data like we have with our image metadata results.
+There are other possible choices (Azure Table Storage, SQL Server), but Cosmos DB gives us the flexibility to evolve our schema freely (like adding data for new services), query it easily, and integrate quickly into Azure Search.

 _Azure Blob Storage_